-Although Bahrain once had the reputation of being the most liberal of the GCC states, accusations of human rights violations since the beginning of the protest movement in 2011 have put this in question.
-Nonetheless, for expats, Bahrain remains one of the most liberal states in the region.
-But please remember that the country is an Islamic state with a society deeply rooted in local traditions and customs.
-The style of conducting business in Bahrain therefore differs widely from that in Western Europe or the USA.
-A basic understanding of Bahraini culture can earn you respect and give you the edge over your competitors.
+Once considered the most liberal of the GCC states, accusations of human rights violations since the beginning of the protest movement in 2011 have cast doubts on Bahrain’s reputation.
+Though it remains one of the more liberal states in the region, please remember that Bahrain is a Muslim country deeply rooted in local traditions and customs.
+The style of conducting business therefore differs widely from that of Western Europe or the USA.
+A basic understanding of Bahraini culture can earn you respect, and give you the edge over your competitors.

-Every business meeting is preceded by small talk, which happens either before, during or after refreshments.
-This serves to build trust and relationships – a vital aspect of business in Bahrain.
-You may be asked personal questions about your life and your family and are expected to show an interest in your host’s personal life, too.
-However, never ask any direct questions about female family members unless you know them very well, as this may cause embarrassment to your host.
+Every business meeting is preceded by small talk, which happens either before, during, or after refreshments.
+This serves to build trust — a vital aspect of business in Bahrain.
+You may be asked personal questions about your life and your family, and are expected to show an interest in your host’s personal life too.
+However, never ask any direct questions about female family members, unless you know them very well, as this may cause embarrassment to your host.